jczzz/ActivitySniper-SocialMediaApp/readme.txt

 	3. User can create a new activity by clicking on "Add a new activity"
 	4. User can see all activities in database by clicking on "See All activities"
 	5. User can see his/her friends by clicking on "Friend List".
-	6. User can see their joined activities information on the google map or clicking on the name of activity or clicking on the date of calendar.
+	6. User can see their joined activities information by clicking on the google map dots or clicking on the name of activity or clicking on the date of calendar.
-	7. User can see their own information by clicking on "see your account".
-	8. User can logout their account by clicking on "logout".

 Add a new activity page:
 	1. User can input the information to create a new activity.
-	2. User can get some hints in the input field of address.
+	2. User can get some hints (address auto complete) in the input field of address.
 	3. User can show the chosen address on the google map.
 	4. User can upload a picture for this activity.